 Even though there is no corresponding penalty provision for violation of Labor Code § 2751, employees still have the option to file a claim for penalties under the Private Attorneys General Act of 2004 (Labor Code §§ 2698, et seq.) for violation of this law.

-Not all commissions and bonus plans must comply with this new law, but consult with an attorney at Aegis Law Firm, PC to determine whether the commission structure and/or bonus plan you are subject to implicates Labor Code § 2751.
+Not all commissions and bonus plans must comply with this new law but consult with an attorney at Aegis Law Firm, PC to determine whether the commission structure and/or bonus plan you are subject to implicate Labor Code § 2751.